The excitement is building for another run in the jungle but what are the I’m A Celebrity Odds and who are the contestants in 2023?

 Then they work on the bookmaker’s profit margin.
 That information is fed into a computer program, and the odds are calculated.
 No matter the outcome of an event, the bookmaker makes a profit.
 It is all about databases, statistics, and mathematical models.
 Essentially a computer determines the odds.

 There are over 80 online bookmakers licensed to operate in the UK.
 They are licensed and regulated by the Gambling Commission and must adhere to very strict gambling rules that are set in law.

 You may only be able to think of a few off the top of your head.
-And these are generally the big players like Paddy Power, Ladbrokes, William Hill, Coral, BetFred etc… But you also have to consider all of the smaller bookmakers that attend racecourses or only have one shop in a smaller town.
+And these are generally the big players like Betfred, Ladbrokes, William Hill, Coral, Betfred etc… But you also have to consider all of the smaller bookmakers that attend racecourses or only have one shop in a smaller town.